afeoli/rag-pdf-analyzer/README.md

 - Documents are stored in-memory (cleared on server restart)
 - Single session processing (no persistent storage)
-- Requires OpenAI API key and internet connection
+- Requires OpenAI API key for embeddings and LLM
+- Internet connection required for OpenAI API calls